napari/napari.github.io/tutorials/viewer.md

 ## launching the viewer
 As discussed in [getting started](getting_started.md) tutorial the napari viewer can be launched from the command-line, a python script, an IPython console, or a jupyter notebook.
 All four methods launch the same viewer and anything related to the interacting with the viewer on the screen applies equally to all of them.
 We will use the syntax inside python scripts so you can copy and paste these examples into scripts and run them.
-If you are using as IPython console (launched with `IPython --gui=qt5`) then you won't need to use the `napari.gui_qt` context.
+If you are using as IPython console (launched with `IPython --gui=qt`) then you won't need to use the `napari.gui_qt` context.

 Let's get stated by launching a viewer with a simple 2D image.